atlregional/atltransit.org/pages/getting-around.md

 Boarding a bus or train in Atlanta is as simple as tapping your Breeze Card.

-The Breeze Card is the *only way* to access a free transfer between MARTA and a Breeze partner transit agency (CobbLinc, Gwinnett County Transit and GRTA).
-Free transfers are not available between any of the following transit agencies: CobbLinc, GCT or GRTA.
+The Breeze Card is the *only way* to access a free transfer between MARTA and a Breeze partner transit agency (CobbLinc, Gwinnett County Transit and XPress).
+Free transfers are not available between any of the following transit agencies: CobbLinc, GCT or XPress.

 ![Breeze.png](/assets/images/Breeze.png)